School of Architecture

 Admission to the university is granted for a specified semester, and it is expected that students will begin their programs during that semester.
 The school will normally allow students to defer their enrollment up to one year from the admission semester.
 Students who wish to defer enrollment should notify the school in writing no more than 60 days before the beginning of the semester of admission or they may be required to reapply for admission.
 Please note that more stringent regulations apply to international students.
-See Graduate Admission for further information.
+See the Graduate Admission section for further information.

 Admission to Candidacy

 Acceptance to graduate standing does not in itself imply that the student is admitted or will be admitted to candidacy for an advanced degree.
 Application for admission as a candidate for an advanced degree is a separate and subsequent step.
-See the Graduate School for further information.
+See the Graduate School section for further information.

 General Requirements for the Ph.D.
 Degree

 Ph.D. students are required to pass a screening procedure before the student has taken more than 24 units (including research courses).
 Passing this procedure is prerequisite to continuation in the doctoral program.
 This is designed to ensure that only those students who have demonstrated intellectual and scholarly potential continue in the program.
 Students who fail the screening procedure will be advised that they have not been recommended to continue in the Ph.D. program and that any additional work may not be counted toward the degree.